Gowresh7/path_tracking/README.md

 #### PathTrackingNode Class:
 The main ROS node that handles subscribing to necessary topics, publishing control commands, and managing the state of the robot.

+### ROS Topics & Params

+The system is designed to interact with the robot and environment through ROS topics:

+#### Subscribed Topics:

+##### */gps_path*:
+Input Path of type **nav_msgs::Path** in 'world' frame for the robot to follow.

+##### */gem/base_footprint/odom*:
+Odometry data given by the gazebo simulator in 'world' frame.

+#### Published Topics:

+##### */gem/ackermann_cmd*:
+Control data of type **ackermann_msgs::AckermannDrive** to send speed and steering angle to the robot

+##### */state_marker*:
+Visualization marker of type **visualization_msgs::Marker** to showcase the robot's current state

+#### Params:

+**lookahead_distance:**
+Determines how far ahead the robot looks on the path to calculate the steering angle.
+Default is 6.0 meters.

+**vehicle_speed:**
+The speed at which the robot should travel while tracking the path.
+Default is 2.8 meters/second

+**wheelbase:**
+The distance between the front and rear axles of the robot.
+Default is 1.75 meters.

+**controller_type:**
+Specifies the type of controller to use.
+Currently defaults to "PURE_PURSUIT".

+## Design Choices

+### Pure Pursuit Algorithm

+For the initial implementation, Pure Pursuit Algorithm was chosen for its relatively simple algorithm, which calculates the steeirng angle based on a lookahead point on the input path.

+### Modular Design

+Considering the future implementations of other Controller Algorithms like Stanely, MPC, etc., a modular architecture was followed to develop the code.
+This allows for easy implementation and integration of the different path tracking controllers.
+The **'PathTrackingController'** base class  ensures that any derived controller can implement the  **'computeControl'** function using the robot's odometry, path, and other parameters as input to output the necessary control commands

+### State Management

+To better manage the robot's behaviour at various stages, an enumerated State was used to manage the robot's current state (IDLE, TRACKING, GOAL_REACHED, ERROR).
+This design allows the system to react appropriately based on the robot's progress along the path, handle errors gracefully, and stop the robot when the goal is reached.

+### ROS Parameters

+Parameters such as **'lookahead_distance'**, **'vehicle_speed'**, **'wheelbase'** and **'controller_type'** are loaded through ROS parameters, making it easy to tune the system for different robots and environments without modifying the code.

+### Visualization

+Inorder to showcase the current state of the robot at various stages of its behaviour, **visualization markers** are published and can be viewed in Rviz.